Certora/sunbeam-tutorials/docs/source/token/warmup.rst

 .. code-block:: bash

-   cd meridian2024-workshop
+   cd projects/token/confs
-   certoraRun confs/setup.conf
+   certoraSorobanProver setup.conf

 You should see an output like so:

 .. code-block:: bash

-   INFO: Executing build process...
-   Executing:  cargo build --target=wasm32-unknown-unknown --release  --features cvt
+   INFO: Building from script ../certora_build.py

    Connecting to server...

    Job submitted to server

    Manage your jobs at https://prover.certora.com Follow your job and see verification results at <LINK>